 - Volunteers help plan and implement the program statewide.
 If you are interested in using your skills and talents to help develop and manage the program please contact your local community or Sarah Arts at 1-888-499-7625 ext 601, firstname.lastname@example.org

 - Contact your local community program to schedule an intake meeting which will include information and opportunities that are available

-- Complete the SO-AK_volunteer_form_CLASS_A (which requires a background check initiated and payed for by Special Olympics Alaska).
+- Complete the Class A Volunteer/Unified Partner Form (which requires a background check initiated and payed for by Special Olympics Alaska).

 - Read the PROTECTIVE BEHAVIORS MEMO and complete the online course.
 (10-20 minutes)

 - Once your Class A Volunteer Registration and Protective Behaviors completion has been submitted and cleared, you will be put in contact with other coaches and the athletes of the sport you have registered for.